 • Less running, jumping, and playing

 If you notice these changes in your fur companion, a veterinary exam can confirm the diagnosis of arthritis.
-A veterinarian can also rule out other conditions, such as injuries.
+A veterinarian can also rule out injuries or cancer.

 Common Prescription Medications for Arthritis in Pets